 B7 – Safeguarding Policy

-The Inverness Festival Association has a stated policy, a copy of which is included in the syllabus.
-The policy is sent to all applicants as part of the Provisional Timetable and is also available on request.
+The Inverness Festival Association has a stated policy which is also available on request.